Religion in Asia: Baháʼí Faith

 The Baháʼí Faith is an Abrahamic religion although it is quite different from Christianity, Islam, and Judaism.
 It was so founded by Bahá'u'lláh in what was then Persia (also known as Iran).
 Today the largest national population of Baháʼís is in India with between 1.7 million to over 2 million, where there is also the Lotus Temple.
-Significant populations are found in many countries including Vietnam and Malaysia where "about 1%", some 260,000, of the population are Bahá'ís.
+Significant populations are found in many countries including Vietnam and Malaysia where "about 1%", some 260,000, of the population are Baháʼís.
 In other places, like Kazakhstan there are 25 Local Spiritual Assemblies.

 In modern-day Iran, the religion is severely persecuted (see Persecution of Baháʼís).
 In neighboring Turkmenistan, Baháʼí Faith is effectively banned, and individuals have had their homes raided for Baháʼí literature.

 Druze

 Druze are an Arabic-speaking esoteric ethnoreligious group originating in Western Asia who self-identify as The People of Monotheism (Al-Muwaḥḥidūn).
 Jethro of Midian is considered an ancestor of Druze, who revere him as their spiritual founder and chief prophet.
 It is a monotheistic and Abrahamic religion based on the teachings of Hamza ibn Ali ibn Ahmad and the sixth Fatimid caliph, al-Hakim bi-Amr Allah, and Ancient Greek philosophers such as Plato, Aristotle, Pythagoras, and Zeno of Citium.
 Druze do not identify as Muslims.

 The number of Druze people worldwide is between 800,000 and one million, with the vast majority residing in the Levant.
 The Institute of Druze Studies estimates that 40–50% of Druze live in Syria, 30–40% in Lebanon, 6–7% in Israel, and 1–2% in Jordan.
 About 2% of the Druze population are also scattered within other countries in the Middle East.

 The Lebanese Druze are believed to constitute about 5.2 percent or 250,000, Syrian Druze are believed to constitute an estimated 3.2 percent of the population (as of 2010), or approximately 700,000 persons (including residents of the Golan Heights).
 In 2019, there were 143,000 Druze living in Israel, 1.6% of the total population of the country.
 The Jordanian Druze are believed to constitute about 0.5% of the total population of Jordan, which is around 32,000.